mathmca/udemy_analysis/README.md

 The objective here is to do a complete analysis - Predictive, exploratory and inferential - utilizing a small database from udemy.
 One of the biggest problems faced by data professionals is data availability, and I would like to start under this circumstance.
 Hence, how challenging is it to work under this environment?
 Which value can I extract from it?
 How do ML models face this specific situation?
 Well, let's see.

-*You are free to run your own notebook (I am using the Google Colab, you do not need to clone), just use your kaggle authetincation and the .csv*
+*You are free to run your own notebook (I am using the Google Colab, you do not need to clone), just use your kaggle authentication and the .csv*

 I got the database from: https://www.kaggle.com/datasets/andrewmvd/udemy-courses (Thank you! @LARXEL)